✓ Personalised nutrition and exercise plan

 Holistic weight loss programs

 Juniper's Weight Reset Program is designed to help you achieve long-term weight loss goals with the help of a range of medical experts and health coaches, who work to help you make lifestyle changes.
-Our program includes clinically-proven treatments that target metabolism and overhaul hunger signals.
+Get treatment that targets weight gain on a biological level, plus a dietitian-led program that supports long-term weight maintenance.

 Endoscopic sleeve gastroplasty